 Bob Crow, former RMT general secretary, speaking at the London No2EU election rally, photo Paul Mattsson

 In the June 2009 and May 2014 European elections we were part of the trade union-led No2EU – Yes to Democracy campaign.

 In the 23rd June 2016 European Union referendum, the Socialist Party called for a ‘Leave’ vote, because we oppose the bosses’ club that the EU is in reality.
 We fight for the interests of ordinary people in Britain and across Europe – which would be for a voluntary, democratic, socialist confederation of Europe.

 We oppose the EU from a completely different class standpoint to that of the pro-big business Ukip and the Tory ‘outers’.

 A ‘Leave’ vote was also an opportunity to pass verdict on Cameron and his rotten government.
-Cameron has gone as a result of that verdict – now let’s remove all the Tories from power!
+Cameron had to go as a result of that verdict – now let’s remove all the Tories from power!

-Between 1983 and 1992, as part of the Labour Party, we had three socialist MPs – Dave Nellist, Terry Fields and Pat Wall – who lived on the average wage of the workers they were representing.
+Between 1983 and 1992, as part of the Labour Party, we had three socialist MPs – Dave Nellist, Terry Fields and Pat Wall – who lived on the average wage of the workers they represented.

-They never forgot their working class roots, or the problems of those workers that elected them – unlike many political and trade union leaders who live on inflated salaries.
+They never forgot their working-class roots or the problems of those who elected them – unlike many political and trade union leaders who live on inflated salaries.

 We have also had Socialist Party councillors elected to serve terms of office representing the working class: Dave Nellist, Rob Windsor and Karen McKay in Coventry; and Ian Page and Chris Flood in Lewisham.